Can You Buy Life Insurance for Your Parents?

 No-exam life insurance eliminates medical exams but still requires health questionnaires and prescription database reviews.
 These policies offer faster approval than traditional underwriting while providing higher coverage limits than guaranteed-issue options.

-This type works well for parents with minor health concerns who want to avoid medical exams or need coverage approved quickly.
+No-exam life insurance works well for parents with minor health concerns who want to avoid medical exams or need coverage approved quickly.
 You'll typically pay slightly higher premiums than fully underwritten policies, but the convenience and speed often justify the extra cost for busy families.

 No-exam policies still require health questionnaires and may have age restrictions.
-Coverage approval depends on your responses and prescription database reviews
+Coverage approval depends on your responses and prescription database reviews.

 Guaranteed-Issue Life Insurance for Parents